viplavs2004/Text-Summarizer/README.md

 ## Training the Model

-To run the full Machine Learning pipeline, execute the main script:
+To run the full pipeline, execute the main script:

 ```bash
 python main.py